City of Cape Town

-The City of Cape Town (Stad Kaapstad; Isixeko saseKapa) is the local government of Cape Town and surrounding areas.
-As of the 2011 census, it had a population of 3,740,026.
+The City of Cape Town (Stad Kaapstad; Isixeko saseKapa) is a metropolitan municipality that forms the local government of Cape Town and surrounding areas.
+As of 2022 it has a population of 4,772,846.

 History

 Cape Town first received local self-government in 1839, with the promulgation of a municipal ordinance by the government of the Cape Colony.
 When it was created, the Cape Town municipality governed only the central part of the city known as the City Bowl, and as the city expanded, new suburbs became new municipalities, until by 1902 there were 10 separate municipalities in the Cape Peninsula.
 During the 20th century, many of the inner suburban municipalities became unsustainable; in 1913 the first major unification took place when the municipalities of Cape Town, Green Point and Sea Point, Woodstock, Mowbray, Rondebosch, Claremont, Maitland, and Kalk Bay were unified to create the first City of Cape Town.
 In 1927 the municipality of Wynberg was also merged with Cape Town, with the result that all of the Southern Suburbs were incorporated into the City.